cyanreg/avtransport/draft-qproto-spec.md

 but SHOULD use [FEC segments](#fec-segments) instead.

 Implementations SHOULD discard any packets and segments that arrive after their presentation time.
-Implementations SHOULD garbage collect any packets and segments that arrive with unrealistically far away presentation times.
+Implementations SHOULD drop any packets and segments that arrive with unrealistically far away presentation times.

 Stream FEC segments